Giuliodori/duilio_f4/docs/hardware/04_power_system.md

 DUILIO F4 can be supplied from a wide input **VIN (6 V to 43 V)** which is regulated to 5 V for logic and auxiliary rails.
 VIN is for the **control electronics and low-power outputs only**.
 It is **not** a motor supply.
+Input transient protection is provided on VIN, but requires an external fuse for correct operation.

 WARNING: Do not route motor power through DUILIO F4.